 - Distance: 80 miles / 1 hour from Green Bay

-Sunflowers Taking Flight is expected to start early August, and is expected to last about two weeks.
+Sunflowers Taking Flight starts on Monday, July 25, 2022 at 11 am and is expected to last about two weeks.
 This event supports Old Glory Honor Flights through flower bouquet sales, hats, and tee shirts.
 Note: Admission and all other purchases are cash only.

 - Kelley Country Creamery, W5215 Co Rd B, Fond du Lac, (920) 923 – 1715